Water immersion technology and high-content imaging: A closer look

 Don’t overlook your 2D samples

 When considering water immersion objectives for high-content imaging, your 2D samples should not be overlooked.
 Water immersion objectives can also be very useful for 2D imaging, especially if you need to examine fine features, such as cytoskeletal filaments.
 If you have an assay in which the fluorescence is very weak, water immersion can be used to help boost the signal as much as possible.

 You also have the ability to decrease your exposure time with 2D samples, which will allow you to image your plate faster.

-To learn more about how water immersion objectives work with the ImageXpress Micro Confocal system, view Tim Baranowski’s Innovation Showcase presentation from this year’s ISSCR Virtual conference.
+Learn more about how water immersion objectives work with the ImageXpress Micro Confocal system, and also view Tim Baranowski’s Innovation Showcase presentation from this year’s ISSCR Virtual conference.

 [Podcast] Challenges of traditional cell line development and emerging technologies to help regulate monoclonality